-Growing embryos in the laboratory is a difficult process and the longer that they remain in culture the greater is the chance that some or all of the embryos produced by the In Vitro Fertilization (IVF) process will not survive.
-Or that is the argument some clinics try to make.
-At ACFS, we have the opposite experience.
-In an excellent IVF laboratory with an experienced and skilled embryologist, many embryos do survive to day 5-6 or the blastocyst stage and are believed to have a greater chance of implanting.
-Again, ACFS was not able to say this 5-6 years ago, but if your embryos were not able to reach the blastocyst stage (day 5) in ACFS-ART laboratory culture system, than they would not have made it in you if they were transferred at an earlier stage (day 3).
+Growing embryos in the laboratory is a difficult process.
+The longer they remain in culture the greater the chance that some or all of the embryos produced by the In Vitro Fertilization (IVF) process will not survive.
+That’s the argument some clinics try to make.
+At ACFS, we’ve repeatedly observed the opposite.
+We believe, that in an excellent IVF laboratory with an experienced and skilled embryologist, many embryos do survive to day 5-6 or the blastocyst stage and have a greater chance of implanting.
+We were not able to say this 5-6 years ago, but after much research and observation we can confidently claim that if your embryos were not able to reach the blastocyst stage (day 5) in ACFS-ART laboratory culture system, they would not have survived in utero were they transferred at an earlier stage (day 3).

-Second, with the new technology of PGS to test each embryo to see if it was chromosomally normal, we had a number of biopsied day 3 embryos that made “beautiful” day 5 embryos or blastocysts but came back chromosomally abnormal.
-There had been speculation that embryos could “self-correct” but there was no scientific proof of that.
-With patients’ permission and informed consent, ACFS asked to re-biopsy these abnormal day 5 blastocysts to see what percentage of them, if any, had “self-corrected”.
-In collaboration with 3 other clinics we found that in the first 24 day 5-6 embryos re-biopsied, 64% had “self-corrected” and were read as normal.
-ACFS, along with 3 other major clinics, published what we believed at the time to be the first scientific paper showing the embryos could “self-correct” by day 5-6 of development.
+Second, with the new PGS technology that enabled us to test each embryo’s chromosomes, we had a number of biopsied day 3 embryos that made “beautiful” day 5 embryos or blastocysts, but came back chromosomally abnormal.
+At the time, there was no scientific evidence supporting the speculation that embryos could “self-correct”.
+With patients’ permission and informed consent, we asked to re-biopsy these abnormal day 5 blastocysts to see what percentage of them, if any, had “self-corrected”.
+In collaboration with 3 other clinics we found that in the first 24 days, 5-6 embryos re-biopsied, 64% had “self-corrected” and were read as normal.
+ACFS, along with 3 other major clinics, published what we believed at the time to be the first scientific paper demonstrating that embryos could “self-correct” by day 5-6 of development.
 That was the last time ACFS did day 3 embryo transfers or biopsies.
-However, this change demanded and pushed ACFS to get proficient with culturing embryos out to the blastocyst stage.
+This changed propelled our team to become proficient in culturing embryos out to the blastocyst stage.

-Using new and advanced blastocyst culture methods, ACFS’ ability to grow embryos to the blastocyst stage had significantly improved.
+New and advanced blastocyst culture methods significantly improved our ability to grow embryos to the blastocyst stage.
 Said differently, only the "best of the best" embryos make it to the blastocyst stage.
 Since blastocysts are "very good embryos" they tend to freeze and thaw very well.
 On the other hand, good day 3 embryos also freeze and thaw well.
-However, for the last 5-6+ years, ACFS has cultured all their patients’ embryos to the blastocyst stage with excellent results.
-ACFS can say we confidence, that if your embryos do not make it to day 5-6 in ACFS in-vitro culture environment, they would not have been successful even if transferred on day 3.
-Since only the “best of the best” make it to the blastocyst stage, that is very important information to have, because by not waiting to see if day 3 embryos can make it to the blastocyst stage, you may be doing a lot of transfers that will not be successful.
-Obviously, some day 3 embryo transfers can be successful but in ACFS opinion, those would have been the embryos that would have progressed to day 5-6 anyway; but unfortunately, you can not identify them in advance.
+However, for the last 5-6+ years, we have cultured all of our patients’ embryos to the blastocyst stage with excellent results.
+We can say with confidence, that if your embryos do not make it to day 5-6 in ACFS in-vitro culture environment, they would not have been successful even if transferred on day 3.
+Since only the “best of the best” make it to the blastocyst stage, this is very important information to consider.

-The "easy" job at ACFS is to get good day 5 blastocysts, even in reproductively older women.
-ACFS is very good at that and can control the whole thing-from ovarian stimulation (COH), fertilization using ICSI, blastocyst culture developing the embryos to day 5, the freeze-thaw process (vitrification) and uterine transfer.
-Where we "lose" control is whether or not the embryos are chromosomally normal.
-That is out of ACFS control.
-Therefore, it is ACFS thinking, "If you can not control it than maximize it".
+At ACFS, we excel at good day 5 blastocysts, even in reproductively older women.
+We’re able to control the entire process: ovarian stimulation (COH), fertilization using ICSI, blastocyst culture, developing the embryos to day 5, the freeze-thaw process (vitrification), and uterine transfer.
+Of course we cannot control whether or not the embryos are chromosomally normal.
+That’s why we’ve adopted the "If you can’t control it, maximize it" strategy.